REFER A PATIENT - Please click here for details.

 Optimising conservative management will reduce secondary lymphoedema and this is the goal before surgery.
 However, to completely remove lymphoedema with significant lipoedema still present may not be possible.
 It is not uncommon for patients to have secondary residual lymphoedema despite best endeavours with conservative management.
 Our doctors will advise when you are surgery ready.

-Some patients only require one surgery on the legs, if they have more progressed lipoedema in one area.
+Some patients only require one surgery on the legs, if they have more progressed Lipoedema in one area.
 For example, surgery on the lower legs from the knees to the ankles could be performed and surgery on the thighs could be deferred, only to be performed if deemed necessary in the future.

 The fluid and lipoedema tissue are removed at the same time.
 After 6 to 12 months recovery, fluid related swelling will have significantly reduced.
-This depends on how progressed the lipoedema was and the effects on the lymphatics from long standing lipoedema.
+This depends on how progressed the Lipoedema was and the effects on the lymphatics from long standing Lipoedema.

 • I am very fibrous and over 50?